courajs/ember-template-lint/docs/rule/builtin-component-arguments.md

 ✅ The `extends: 'recommended'` property in a configuration file enables this rule.

+🔧 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

 The builtin `Input` component has several arguments that match attributes of the lower-case `input` HTML element.
 These arguments should be set via e.g.
 `@type`, instead of `type`, but it is easy to forget and can cause subtle